 Track Your Progress

 Streak tracking: Mark each workout day on a calendar.
-Don’t break the chain.
+Do not break the chain.

 Progress photos: Take monthly photos.
-Visual progress is motivating even when the scale doesn’t move.
+Visual progress is motivating even when the scale does not move.

 Strength progression: Track how many reps you can do.
-Celebrate improvements.
+Celebrate improvements across weeks rather than days.

 Apps: Use fitness apps to track workouts, maintain streaks, and earn achievements.
-Westcott (2012) found that the average adult gains 1.4 kg of lean muscle and loses 1.8 kg of fat in a 10-week resistance program, a timeline that aligns with a single college semester, giving students a concrete window in which visible progress becomes achievable.
+Westcott (2012) found that the average adult gains 1.4 kg of lean muscle and loses 1.8 kg of fat in a 10-week resistance program, a timeline that aligns closely with a single college semester, giving students a concrete window in which visible progress becomes achievable when tracking supports adherence.

 Accountability